2023 Best Allied Health Professions Bachelor's Degree Trade Schools in New York

 After completing their Bachelor's Degree, allied health graduates from SUNY Downstate carry an average student debtload of $21,014.

-Full Allied Health Professions at SUNY Downstate Health Sciences University Report
+Read full report on Allied Health Professions at SUNY Downstate Health Sciences University

-You’ll be in good company if you decide to attend Wagner College.
-It ranked #3 on our 2023 Best Allied Health Professions Bachelor’s Degree Trade Schools in New York list.
-Located in the city of Staten Island, Wagner is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Wagner College.
+The school came in at #3 on this year’s Best Allied Health Professions Bachelor’s Degree Trade Schools in New York list.
+Located in the city of Staten Island, Wagner is a private not-for-profit college with a small student population.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $837.